-Unlisted outstanding stocks liquidity is more than those stocks, which that exchange in small regional stocks exchanges.
+Unlisted outstanding stocks’ liquidity is more than those stocks, that are exchanged in small regional stock exchanges.

-If a company is outstanding so their buyers are maximum whatever that company is unlisted or what.
+If a company is outstanding so its buyers are maximum whatever that company is unlisted or what.

-But the company must be outstanding and the broker is honest and able to do easily trade of that company that not listed in stocks exchange.
+But the company must be outstanding and the broker is honest and able to easily trade that company that is not listed on the stocks exchange.
 (Common Stocks and Uncommon Profits book)

 3) Don’t buy a stock just because you like the tone of its annual reports:

-Most of the investor is often influenced by the wording and comments in the annual report.
+Most investor is often influenced by the wording and comments in the annual report.

 This tone may also reflect the skill of the public relations team in creating an impression about the company in the public mind.

 If an Annual report fails to give proper information about matters of real significance, such companies don’t provide for successful investment.

 4) Don’t assume that the high price at which a stock may be selling in relation to earnings is necessarily ………

 …………….an indication that further growth in those earnings has largely been already discounted in the price.